2008 Northern Illinois University shooting: College years

+After his graduation in 2006, Kazmierczak continued taking courses at NIU, including classes in Arabic and politics of the Middle East.
+He subsequently abandoned these courses and enrolled in social work at the University of Illinois, where he intended to specialize in the field of mental health.
+Towards the end of 2007, Kazmierczak held a job at the Rockville Correctional Facility near Rockville, Indiana, abandoning the position without a clear explanation.
+In early 2008, shortly before the shooting at NIU, Kazmierczak was again enrolled at the University of Illinois.

+In November 2007, Kazmierczak visited his father, then living in Lakeland, Florida, on a trip that Kazmierczak made with his girlfriend Jessica Baty and his friend Joe Russo.
+During conversations with his father, Kazmierczak was provided with his whole psychiatric history and was told that his mother had never forgiven him for disrupting the family.
+The conflicts between Kazmierczak and his parents were never resolved and he did not visit his father again after that trip.
+Kazmierzak's mother, Gail, died in Lakeland in September 2006 from ALS.

 He was enrolled at NIU in the spring of 2007, where he took two courses in Arabic and a course called Politics of the Middle East.
 He left to begin graduate work in the School of Social Work at the University of Illinois, where he intended to study mental health issues.
 He was enrolled part-time at the University of Illinois during the fall of 2007 and worked from September 24 through October 10 at the Rockville Correctional Facility for Women near the Illinois–Indiana border.
 His reasons for leaving were unclear; he simply "did not come back to work," according to Doug Garrison of the Indiana Department of Correction.
 By early 2008, at the time of the shooting, he was again enrolled full-time at the University of Illinois.